cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.rst

    cms set cloud=chameleon
    cms flavor list --refresh

-This returns the list of fkavors
+This returns the list of flavors

 How do I upload my key to chameleon?
 ------------------------------------